Rep. Jim Costa proposes $32B boost for California’s high-speed rail

 FRESNO, Calif.
-(KGPE) – Congressman Jim Costa presented legislation on Friday providing $32 billion to help fund the completion of the high-speed rail connecting the Bay Area to Los Angeles.
+(KSEE) – Congressman Jim Costa presented legislation on Friday providing $32 billion to help fund the completion of the high-speed rail connecting the Bay Area to Los Angeles.

 “With this legislation, I’m trying to make a commitment at the federal level that we’re gonna put our shoulder to it and we’re gonna lean forward,” said Costa.